frobnitzem/nightly/README.md

      * this script should create a batch script and submit it to the queue
    - `templates/result.sh.j2 % runID tuple` ~> `result.sh`
      * This script is run later to check run results.
-     * This script may report extra information as a single-line, comma-delimited file, "result.txt".
+     * This script may report extra information in a file, "result.txt"
+       - each line of the file becomes a record in `results.csv`
+       - the results header (i.e. record labels) come from config.yaml's `resultvars`
      * It should be idempotent, returning 99 if the run has not completed yet.

 2. execute `./run.sh`